awsdocs/amazon-dynamodb-developer-guide/doc_source/ProvisionedThroughput.md

 ## Request Throttling and Burst Capacity<a name="ProvisionedThroughput.Throttling"></a>

-If your application performs reads or writes at a higher rate than your table can support, DynamoDB will begin to *throttle* those requests\.
+If your application performs reads or writes at a higher rate than your table can support, DynamoDB begins to *throttle* those requests\.
 When DynamoDB throttles a read or write, it returns a `ProvisionedThroughputExceededException` to the caller\.
 The application can then take appropriate action, such as waiting for a short interval before retrying the request\.

 **Note**
 We recommend that you use the AWS SDKs for software development\.
 The AWS SDKs provide built\-in support for retrying throttled requests; you do not need to write this logic yourself\.
 For more information, see [Error Retries and Exponential Backoff](Programming.Errors.md#Programming.Errors.RetryAndBackoff)\.